MicrosoftDocs/common-data-model-and-service/powerapps/power-apps-data-table-control.md

    The Data table is now attached to the **Sales order** data source; however, no data will be shown until the user picks the desired fields.

 7. In the right-hand pane, select the fields you want to display.
-For this example, we'll choose SalesOrderId, Account, OrderDate, and Status.
+For this example, choose SalesOrderId, Account, OrderDate, and Status.

-   The Data table will now populate with data based on the selected fields.
+   The Data table is populated with data that is based on the selected fields.

    ![Data table](Media/preOrderDataTable.png "Data table")

-8. Reorder the fields as desired by dragging and dropping them in the right hand pane
+8. Reorder the fields by dragging and dropping them in the right hand pane.

    ![Reorder fields as desired](Media/fieldReorderDataTable.png)

-   The Data table will update to show the fields in the new order
+   The Data table will update to show the fields in the new order.
    ![Data table](Media/postOrderDataTable.png "Data table")

 ### Restyle the Data table header
 1. Click the **Advanced** tab in the right hand pane.
-2. Find and click or tap the input box for the **HeadingFill** property, and modify the value to be **RGBA(62,96,170,1)**.
+2. Click or tap the input box for the **HeadingFill** property, and change the value to **RGBA(62,96,170,1)**.
-3. Find and click or tap the input box for the **HeadingColor** property, and modify the value to be **White**.
+3. Click or tap the input box for the **HeadingColor** property, and change the value to **White**.
-4. Find and click or tap the input box for the **HeadingSize** property, and modify the value to be **14**.
+4. Click or tap the input box for the **HeadingSize** property, and change the value to **14**.
    ![Data table](Media/restyledDataTable.png "Data table")

 ### Connecting a data table to another control